PM sad for tweet by 22-yr-old woman, but not for flood-hit people in Assam: Priyanka | Politics

 Vadra on March 2 visited a tea garden in Biswanath of Assam to interact with the workers and also tried her hands in plucking tea leaves, which was termed as ''theatrics and drama'' by the BJP leadership.

-Talking about her visit to a tea garden during her last trip to Assam, Gandhi said she came to know about their lifestyle and realised that ''the tea garden sisters are the protectors of culture and identity''.
+Talking about her visit to a tea garden during her last trip to Assam, the Congress general secretary said she came to know a lot about their lifestyle then and realised that ''the tea garden sisters are the protectors of culture and identity''.

 ''The PM said you have a double-engine government but Assam has two CMs.
 I don't know which fuel runs which engine.